Hitstar53/My-Notes/SPIT/Sem 7/RS/RS Module 1 Notes.md

 In the explicit collection of ratings, the user is asked to provide her opinion about an item on a rating scale.
 Ratings can take on a variety of forms:
 1. **Numerical ratings** such as the 1-5 stars provided in the book recommender associated with Amazon.com.
-2. **Ordinal ratings**, such as “strongly agree, agree, neutral, disagree, strongly dis- agree” where the user is asked to select the term that best indicates her opinion regarding an item (usually via questionnaire).
+2. **Ordinal ratings**, such as “strongly agree, agree, neutral, disagree, strongly disagree” where the user is asked to select the term that best indicates her opinion regarding an item (usually via questionnaire).
-3. **Binary ratings** that model choices in which the user is simply asked to decide if a certain item is good or bad.
+3. **Binary ratings** that model choices in which the user is simply asked to decide if a certain item is good or bad, example Likes and Dislikes on a YouTube video.
 4. **Unary ratings** can indicate that a user has observed or purchased an item, or otherwise rated the item positively.
 In such cases, the absence of a rating indicates that we have no information relating the user to the item (perhaps she purchased the item somewhere else).

 **Example**: In a movie recommendation system, a matrix with users as rows and movies as columns will store ratings (from 1 to 5) in the respective cell.

+#### Applications of Recommendation Systems
+Recommender systems are widely used across industries for:
+1. **E-commerce**: Amazon uses collaborative filtering to recommend products based on users’ past purchases and browsing history.
+2. **Entertainment**: Netflix and YouTube recommend videos or movies based on your watching history and ratings.
+3. **Social Media**: Facebook and Instagram suggest friends or posts by analyzing user interactions and connections.
+4. **Content Discovery**: News sites like Google News recommend articles based on reading history.

+#### Issues with Recommender Systems
+Some of the key issues faced by recommender systems include:
+1. **Cold Start Problem**: When a new user or item enters the system, there is no previous data available to generate recommendations.
+2. **Scalability**: Large datasets with millions of users and items require efficient algorithms for real-time recommendations.
+3. **Sparsity**: The user-item matrix is often sparse, meaning most users rate only a small subset of available items, making accurate predictions harder.
+4. **Bias**: Recommender systems can be biased towards popular items or those with many ratings, potentially leading to a lack of diversity in recommendations.

 ### Module 1.2: Evaluation of RS